Sammy Petrillo: Later career

 At an unspecified point, Petrillo said in 1992, he starred in a television series titled The Sammy Petrillo Show, on which ukulele novelty act Tiny Tim was a guest star.
 Afterward Petrillo starred in a children's TV program, Uncle Sammy; and produced and directed "a couple of infomercials" with comic actor Al "Grampa" Lewis.
 He wrote a TV-series treatment, titled "My Daddy Was a Monster", that served as the basis for the 1960s sitcom The Munsters, and wrote lyrics for the Isley Brothers' song "Angels Cried".

 In the late 1970s, Petrillo rekindled his friendship and again worked with Duke Mitchell in California, where Petrillo became a distributor for the Transcontinental Film Corporation.
 The company was in talks to release Mitchell's 1974 movie Massacre Mafia Style, a.k.a.
 Like Father, Like Son, a.k.a.
 The Executioner, which finally appeared direct-to-video on the Video Gems label sometime after Mitchell's death in 1981.

 In 1980, Petrillo and standup comic Adam Keith starred in a sketch-comedy film, Out to Lunch, produced by J. G. Tiger in association with Paul Tongue and which "played around New York".
 Also that year, Petrillo dubbed the voice of a seaside CEO, "Mr. Boden", in the New World Pictures horror movie Humanoids from the Deep.

 Petrillo twice appeared as a guest in 1988 and 1991 on Beyond Vaudeville.

 On the October 5, 1982, edition of the TV morning show Today, host Bryant Gumbel showed a montage of clips of guest Jerry Lewis, there promoting his autobiography Jerry Lewis in Person and the movie The King of Comedy.
 The first clip, however, showed not Lewis but Petrillo in a Colgate Comedy Hour sketch with Eddie Cantor.
 Lewis remarked on air:

 It was Sammy Petrillo, a kid that I found walked on 53rd Street here in New York, and I brought him out to Hollywood to work on a sketch with Dean and I [sic], and then he worked with Eddie Cantor two weeks later.

 Petrillo recalled in 1991 that he shortly afterward received a call from bookers at the NBC talk show Late Night with David Letterman, on which Lewis was scheduled to appear; Petrillo said they asked him to make a surprise appearance, and that he turned down the offer.

 Final years

 By 1991, Petrillo was living in Pittsburgh, where he ran a family-oriented comedy club, The Nut House, and, elsewhere in the city, emceed stage shows starring such porn stars as Georgina Spelvin.
 "I was accepted by people in both things without any tarnishment on my character", Petrillo recalled.
 He and comedian girlfriend Suzie Perkovic, a.k.a.
 Suzie Fiore, became business partners, and performed comedy onstage for over ten years as Suzie & Sammy.
-In 1997, Petrillo appeared in the documentary Bela Lugosi: Hollywood's Dracula.